Kelvin Harmon

-Kelvin Harmon (born December 15, 1997) is a Liberian gridiron football wide receiver who is a free agent.
+Kelvin Harmon (born December 15, 1996) is a Liberian professional American football wide receiver.
 Born in Monrovia, he came to the United States at the age of four.
-Harmon played college football at NC State and was drafted by the Washington Redskins in the sixth round of the 2019 NFL Draft.
+Harmon played college football for the NC State Wolfpack and was selected by the Washington Redskins in the sixth round of the 2019 NFL draft.

-Early years
+Early life

-Harmon was born in Monrovia, the capital of Liberia, on December 15, 1997, and moved to Palmyra, New Jersey in the United States when he was four.
+Harmon was born in Monrovia, the capital of Liberia, on December 15, 1996, and moved to Palmyra, New Jersey, in the United States when he was four.
 There, he attended Palmyra High School and had 165 receptions for 2,764 yards and 36 touchdowns.
-A 4-star recruit, he originally committed to South Carolina to play college football, but decommited and attended NC State instead, over offers from Indiana, Miami, North Carolina, Rutgers, and West Virginia, among others.
+A 4-star recruit, he originally committed to South Carolina to play college football, but decommitted and attended NC State instead, over offers from Indiana, Miami, North Carolina, Rutgers, and West Virginia, among others.

 College career

 As a freshman at NC State in 2016, Harmon had 27 receptions for 462 yards and five touchdowns.
 As a sophomore in 2017, he had 69 receptions for 1,017 yards and four touchdowns.
 He was the first NC State receiver to have 1,000 yards since 2003.
 As a junior in 2018, he had 81 receptions for 1,186 receiving yards and seven receiving touchdowns.